commonreason/docs/README.md

 programming engine, Datalog, built on top of it.
 Actions, which are normal WebAssembly programs, operates on and modify the predicates in the relational database, to update the state.

+## Basic Information

+If you are wondering, we're still in the *Design Phase* of **Common Reason** blockchain.
+This is a hobby project, so things may take some time to take off.
+In the mean time, we welcome you to join our [Discord](https://discord.gg/VbdWT6c), or leave a comment on our Github issues, if you have any questions regarding this blockchain.

+The blockchain is most likely to be launched with Proof of Work consensus without pre-mine.

 ## Accounts and Smart Contracts